JuliaWeb/LibSSH.jl/docs/src/bindings.md

 # Low-level bindings

 The symbols documented on this page have all been generated automatically, along with their documentation.
+Most of them are pure wrappers around the C functions, but some of them also do things like return-type conversion to a Julia type (e.g. converting `const char*` to `String`).

 Where possible the original documentation from the libssh headers has been included or a link generated to the upstream documentation.
 Note that some links may not work if the upstream documentation and this page have been generated against different versions, and some symbols in the [Other](@ref) section should be elsewhere.

+!!! warning
+    The symbols on this page, including the auto-generated wrappers, are *unsafe*.
+Improper use may cause memory corruption (including segfaults) and weeping and gnashing of teeth.
+Check the upstream documentation carefully when using them, and test your code thoroughly.

 ---